 Tarzan and the Ant Men

-Tarzan and the Ant Men is a book of high adventure and fun, chock full of the amazing detailed world’s that Burroughs is notorious for creating, but a modern reader may find the overt sexism a trifle hard to get past.
-Whether the good outweighs the bad is definitely up to the temperament of the reader.
+Tarzan and the Ant Men is a book of high adventure and fun that is simply chock full of the amazing detailed worlds that Burroughs is notorious for creating, but a modern reader may find the overt sexism a trifle hard to get past and whether the good outweighs the bad is definitely up to the temperament of the reader.